tengrommel/example/sys/concurrency/readme.md

 >You can read a single value from a channel named c by executing <-c In this case, the direction is from the channel to the outer world.

 ## Writing or sending data to a channel

 ## Creating pipelines
+A pipeline is a virtual method for connecting goroutines and channels so that the output of one goroutine becomes the input of another goroutine using channels to transfer your data

 ## Waiting for your goroutines to finish